 Both the PRA and Competition and Markets Authority (CMA) are concerned that mortgage lenders operating under the Standardised Approach (SA) for credit risk are being incentivised to specialise in riskier exposures, thereby undermining the safety and soundness of these firms.
-This is due to the conservative nature of the SA, which remains insensitive to the reduced risk of lower LTV exposures.

 We are delighted to announce that Bovill has won the award for Best EIS Regulatory Adviser 2016 at the Enterprise Investment Scheme Association Awards.